moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/005_custom_adherence_report.md

     projects --> namespaces : belongs_to
     namespaces --> compliance_management_frameworks : has_many
     namespaces <-- compliance_management_frameworks : belongs_to
+    projects --> project_compliance_standards_adherence : has_many
     projects <-- project_compliance_standards_adherence : belongs_to
     ```

+1. We have dropped the `standard` column from the `project_compliance_standards_adherence` since we don't want to
+associate compliance adherence checks with a standard anymore, therefore, allowing the users to customise and group
+checks as per their requirements.
+1. Similar to the previous approaches, we would still be storing results for all the compliance adherence checks for
+ultimate projects, irrespective of the frameworks applied to that project, however, we would only display the results
+of compliance adherence checks for the projects that have compliance frameworks applied with requirements configured
+at the compliance standards adherence dashboard.
-1. In the next iteration we would also allow importing and exporting the compliance adherence report configuration.
+1. In the next iteration we would also allow importing and exporting the compliance adherence report configurations.

 ## Decision